YonicDev/gca-wincfg/README.md

 var gca_config = require('gca-wincfg');
 ```

-The simplest structure of configuration is shown in [examples/config.js](https://github.com/YonicDev/gca-wincfg/blob/master/examples/config.js).
+The simplest structure of configuration is shown in [examples/config.js](https://github.com/YonicDev/gca-wincfg/blob/master/examples/config.js), alongside a couple of logs.
 There can be anything in-between the functions in this basic skeleton, but these three functions must be called in that order.

 As for error handling, gca-wincfg returns the same error codes as [libwdi](https://github.com/pbatard/libwdi).